SchemaSmith Documentation

 Developer

-For developers who need to generate migration scripts and design new schema components.
+For developers who need to generate schemas and get change suggestions while designing new components.

 Assistant